 jira.export.excel.enabled=true

 Atlassian suggests doing large exports in batches to avoid out-of-memory exceptions.
-If you're properly monitoring the performance of your Jira instance, and you're comfortable testing the limits without blocking the tool, or if you have too many issues with adopting the batch approach, you can change the export limit of 1000 issues from the properties file:
+If you're correctly monitoring the performance of your Jira instance, and you're comfortable testing the limits without blocking the tool, or if you have too many issues with adopting the batch approach, you can change the export limit of 1000 issues from the properties file:

 jira.search.views.default.max=[new max]